thirtythreeforty/dpfwebui/README.md

 Hip-Hop / High Performance Hybrid Audio Plugins
 -----------------------------------------------

-This project provides [DPF](http://github.com/DISTRHO/DPF) compatible classes and a Makefile for creating audio plugins that run their UI in a web view.
-Main goal is to facilitate the creation of complex user interfaces leveraging JavaScript, HTML and related technologies.
-The web UI runs decoupled from the DSP.
-The latter can be implemented in C++ or optionally [AssemblyScript](https://www.assemblyscript.org).
+This project builds on top of the [DPF](http://github.com/DISTRHO/DPF) audio plugin framework to add web-based UI support.
+Plugins can leverage JavaScript and related tech to provide complex user interfaces on either the computer running the plugin or over the local network [²].

+DSP runs decoupled from the UI and it is implemented by extending the standard DPF `Plugin` C++ class or optionally in [AssemblyScript](https://www.assemblyscript.org).
+Both the JavaScript `UI` and AssemblyScript `Plugin` classes attempt to mirror their original C++ implementations in DPF.

 ![Screenshot_2021-10-24_18-30-37](https://user-images.githubusercontent.com/930494/138603460-e8407acb-35db-4bcb-b991-7b7cd7e74381.png)